troperville

 • In his autobiographical book All Souls, Michael MacDonald tells a story of his mother (who was eight months pregnant) beating up a drunk neighbor who was harassing their family.

 • Empress Maria Theresa of Austria had sixteen children.
 She did this while administrating an empire and waging continent-wide wars.
-While in labour with Marie Antoinette, she was reading and signing documents, pausing only to bring the archduchess into the world.
+While in labour with Marie-Antoinette, she was reading and signing documents, pausing only to bring the archduchess into the world.
 After which she immediately resumed the paper signing.
-At the outbreak of the War Of The Austrian Succession, she rallied the initially hostile Hungarian nobility with a speech to the Diet, delivered while cradling her newborn son—prompting a famous and resounding cry, Moriamur pro nostro Rege, Maria Teresa! ("Let us die for our King, Maria Theresa!").
-This woman breathed Bad Ass.
+During another one of her labors, she called for a dentist—to remove a bad tooth, figuring that the pain of childbirth would overwhelm the pain of the extraction.
+At the outbreak of the War of the Austrian Succession, she rallied the initially hostile Hungarian nobility with a speech to the Diet, delivered while cradling her newborn son—prompting a famous and resounding cry, Moriamur pro nostro Rege, Maria Teresa! ("Let us die for our King, Maria Theresa!").
+This woman breathed badass.

-• Maria Theresa's ancestor, Isabella I of Castile, commanded the combined troops of Castile and Aragon in battle during the Reconquista while pregnant.
-Her husband Ferdinand?
-Content to spend his time far away with his mistresses and then show up in the last phase of the battle to take the credit.
+• Maria Theresa's ancestor, Isabella I of Castile, commanded the combined troops of Castile and Aragon together with her husband Ferdinand in battle during the Reconquista while pregnant.

 • According to Women Warriors: A History by David E. Jones, "Phung Thi Chinh went into battle pregnant, gave birth on the battlefield, strapped the baby to her back, and fought her way back to safety."
 (She was one of 36 female generals chosen and trained by female revolutionary leaders fighting against the Chinese governance of Vietnam in AD 40.)